TX-2/TX-2.github.io/commentary/tx2.md

 ## Character Set

 The TX-2 pre-dated ASCII.
-It had no single character set, because its peripherals did not use the same conventions for character representation.
+Two of its peripherals dealt with text input and output.
 The Lincoln Writer was used for interactive text input and output, and the Xerox printer was used for bulk text output.
-They didn't use the same character set.
+However, they didn't use the same character set.

 The Lincoln Writer used six-bit characters with shift-codes for switching between upper case and lower case, between subscript,